History of California (1900–present): Housing bubble bursts

 The ongoing demand for well-educated workers continued.
 Housing prices in urban areas continued to increase so that a modest home that in the 1960s cost $25,000, cost half a million dollars or more in urban areas by 2005.
 More people commuted longer hours to afford a home in more rural areas while earning larger salaries in the urban areas.
 Speculators bought houses they never intended to live in, expecting to make a huge profit in a matter of months, then rolling it over by buying more properties.
 Mortgage companies were compliant, as everyone assumed the prices would keep rising.
 The bubble burst in 2007-8 as housing prices began to crash and the boom years ended.
 Hundreds of billions in property values vanished and foreclosures soared as many financial institutions and investors were badly hurt.

 In the 2002 gubernatorial campaign, Democratic incumbent Gray Davis defeated Republican challenger Bill Simon.
 On October 7, 2003, Davis was recalled, with 55.4% of the voters supporting the recall (see results of the 2003 California recall).
 With a plurality of 48.6% of the vote, Republican Arnold Schwarzenegger was chosen as the new governor.
 Lieutenant Governor Cruz Bustamante received 31.5% of the vote, and Republican state senator Tom McClintock received 13.5% of the vote.

 Schwarzenegger began his shortened term with a soaring approval rating and soon after began implementing a conservative agenda.
 This initially resulted in sparring with the heavily Democratic Assembly and Senate over the state budget, battles which provided his infamous "girly men" comment but also began taking their toll on his approval rating.
 Schwarzenegger then embarked on a campaign to enact several ballot propositions in a 2005 special election touted as reforming California's budget system, redistricting powers, and union political fundraising.
 The union-led campaign spearheaded by the California Nurses Association contributed heavily to the defeat of every proposition in the special election.

 Since this conspicuous failure, Schwarzenegger made a turn back to the left, criticizing the Bush Administration at many junctures, reviving his environmental agenda, and compromising with the legislature on the traditionally Democratic issue of education spending.
 His approval rating also revived, and he was re-elected in 2006.
 However, continued paralysis in state government and the inability of the legislature and governor to work out the fundamental funding questions resulted in voter disapproval of both the legislators and the governor, whose approval rating was among the lowest ever recorded pending the election of Jerry Brown in November 2010.

-Religion

-The 2014 Pew Religious Landscape Survey showed the religious makeup of California as follows: